About

 — Jennifer Szalai, New York Times Book Review podcast

-Jessica Nordell is an award-winning author and science writer known for blending rigorous science with compassionate humanity.
-Her first book, The End of Bias: A Beginning, shortlisted for the 2022 Columbia Journalism/Lukas Prize for Excellence in Nonfiction, the 2022 NYPL Bernstein Book Award for Excellence in Journalism, and the 2021 Royal Society Science Book Prize, is the culmination of fifteen years of reporting and writing on the subject of bias and discrimination and how to solve it, for publications including the New York Times, the Atlantic, and the New Republic.
-The End of Bias was named a Best Book of the Year by the World Economic Forum, Greater Good, AARP, and Inc and is currently being used by organizations from newsrooms and startups to universities, healthcare organizations, and faith communities to solve some of their biggest cultural challenges.
+Jessica Nordell is an award-winning author, poet, and science writer who blends rigorous science with compassionate humanity.
+Her first book, The End of Bias: A Beginning was shortlisted for the 2022 Columbia Journalism/Lukas Prize for Excellence in Nonfiction, the 2022 NYPL Bernstein Book Award for Excellence in Journalism, and the 2021 Royal Society Science Book Prize.
+The End of Bias was named a Best Book of the Year by the World Economic Forum, Greater Good, AARP, and Inc.

-Deeply engaged with connecting across differences to expand and heal the human experience, Nordell's own early-career experience with workplace bias inspired her passion for tackling discrimination.
-With degrees in physics from Harvard and poetry from the University of Wisconsin, Nordell often collaborates across disciplines; her work with computer scientists to simulate the real-world impact of workplace bias became a 2021 viral NYT story.
-Nordell has been a visiting scholar at MIT and is the recipient of a Gracie Award from American Women in Radio and Television, was named a Best New Poet by Tracy K. Smith, and was a 2022 featured speaker at SXSW.
-She is a direct descendent of the last woman to be tried for witchcraft in the state of Massachusetts, and is an amateur rock drummer.
+Jessica holds degrees in physics from Harvard and poetry from the University of Wisconsin, where she was the Martha Meier Renk Distinguished Graduate Fellow in Poetry.
+She has been a visiting scholar at MIT, a featured speaker at SXSW and is the recipient of a Gracie Award from American Women in Radio and Television.
+Jessica is a direct descendent of the last woman to be tried for witchcraft in the state of Connecticut, and a rock drummer.

 Photo of Jessica Nordell